getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( x, y, z );		// 4 5 6
 ```

+Cool, huh!?

-If you can write the shorter form, why would you ever write out the longer form?
+But if you can write the shorter form, why would you ever write out the longer form?
 Because that form actually allows you to assign a property to a different variable name, which can sometimes be quite useful:

 ```js
 var { x: bam, y: baz, z: bap } = bar();